-Your ECE service can charge you for any hours your child attends outside of the free hours.
+Your early learning service can charge you for any hours your child attends outside of the fully funded hours.

 Some people will also be able to claim a childcare subsidy to help with other ECE costs.
-You can't claim the subsidy for the same hours you’re claiming for free.
+You cannot claim the subsidy for the same hours you’re claiming for full funding.